OZTaekOppa/FastaHandler/README.md

 ## Brief Background
-**PoreQC** is a [Nextflow](https://github.com/nextflow-io/nextflow) pipeline for Oxford nanopore reads ([Slow5](https://github.com/hasindu2008/slow5tools), [Pod5](https://github.com/nanoporetech/pod5-file-format) and [Fastq](https://en.wikipedia.org/wiki/FASTQ_format)).
-Integrating with [Guppy](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/Guppy-protocol/v/gpb_2003_v1_revax_14dec2018/guppy-software-overview), [Dorado](https://github.com/nanoporetech/dorado), [Buttery-eel](https://github.com/Psy-Fer/buttery-eel), [Cutadapt](https://github.com/marcelm/cutadapt), and [Sequali](https://github.com/rhpvorderman/sequali), the automated pipeline can work for basecalling, quality control and removal adapters.
+**FASTAhandler** is designed for analysing and manipulating FASTA data efficiently.
+With 14 work modules, it simplifies input/output indications, covers diverse aspects of FASTA data analysis, and supports post-processing, filtering, and format conversion.
 We (Hyungtaek Jung and the [National Centre for Indigenous Genomics](https://ncig.anu.edu.au/) at [The Australian National University](https://www.anu.edu.au/), Australia) initially started this project to provide comprehensive data management at the [National Computational Infrastructure](https://nci.org.au/) for biologists.
-As a command-line interface (CLI) application, we have tested it for ONT long-read data focusing on whole genome shotgun datasets that can be widely used by the greater research community.
-However, please note that basecalling and visualising a big dataset would require large computational resources on HPC or Cloud.
+As a command-line interface (CLI) application, we have tested it for various FASTA file formats focusing on life science datasets so that the greater research community can widely use it.
+However, please note that analysing and manipulating a big dataset would require large computational resources on HPC or Cloud.

 ## Citation
-**Hyungtaek Jung**, Kirat Alreja, Kosar Hooshmand, Hadi Nazem-Bokaee, Hasindu Gamaarachchi, **Hardip Patel**: **PoreQC**: An automated nextflow pipeline for oxford nanopore read basecalling, quality control and adapter removal, [PLoS Comp Biol Submitted](https://www.biorxiv.org/XXXX).
+Hyungtaek Jung, Kirat Alreja, Kosar Hooshmand, Hadi Nazem-Bokaee, Hardip Patel: **FASTAhandler**: An easy Python-based tool set for handling FASTA files, [PLoS Comp Biol Submitted](https://www.biorxiv.org/XXXX).

 ## Contents: